 Furthermore, the data was analyzed with an interactive model, namely through the stages of data reduction, data categorization, and data presentation which ends in concluding.
-Of course, this study does not intend to produce general conclusions so the results of the study cannot represent the condition of all MSMEs whose managers are former combatants.
+Of course, this study does not intend to produce general conclusions study does not intend to produce general conclusions study are results of the study cannot represent the condition of all MSMEs whose managers are former combatants.
 However, this study is a discussion space that can explore understanding (verstehen) which of course will be useful for scientific development and policy-making process practices.